AWonka/HW7-README-Generator/generatedREADME.md

 ## Install Instructions
-This is how you install
+These are the installation instructions

 ## Usage
-This is how you use the app
+this is how you use the application

 ## License
 To view information about the license in use please follow the link below:
 https://choosealicense.com/licenses/mit/

 ## Contributions
-This is how you make contributions
+this is how you make contributions

 ## Tests
-This is how I ran tests
+this is how I ran tests

 ## Questions
 If you have any additional questions please feel free to contact me at my email below: